 - a.
 This introduction is to assist the lay reader to understand how this chapter works and what it applies to.
 It is not an aid to interpretation in a legal sense. - b.
 This sub-chapter relates to the management of the Christchurch District's significant trees and trees in road corridors, parks, reserves and public open space.
 These trees provide a valuable contribution to the community amenity of the Christchurch District.
 Significant trees on private land are listed in Appendix 9.4.7.1 and public realm trees listed in the previous Christchurch and Banks Peninsula District Plans are listed in Appendix 9.4.7.2 of this sub-chapter.
 Trees listed in Appendix 9.4.7.2 form part of the wider set of trees referred to as trees in road corridors, parks, public open spaces and reserves. - c.
-The schedule in Appendix 9.4.7.1 also identifies the relevant scheduled trees on private land which are also identified as qualifying matters for the purpose of amending the permitted MDRS and Policy 3 building height and density requirements in the medium and high-density zones and Policy 3 requirements in the Central City Zone, Central City Mixed Use Zone, Central City Mixed Use (South Frame) Zone, Mixed Use Zone, Town Centre Zone, Local Centre Zone, Neighbourhood Centre Zone.
-Whilst all qualifying matter trees are scheduled trees, not all scheduled trees are identified as qualifying matter trees.
+The schedule in Appendix 9.4.7.1 also identifies the relevant scheduled trees on private land which are also identified as qualifying matters for the purpose of amending the permitted MDRS building height and density requirements in the medium and high-density zones.
+Whilst all qualifying matter trees are scheduled trees, not all scheduled trees are identified as qualifying matter trees. - ed.

-- ed.
 The objectives, policies, rules, standards, matters of control and matters of discretion in this sub-chapter are intended to provide for the maintenance and enhancement of significant trees and trees in road corridors, parks, reserves and public open space.
 However, the provisions also seek to provide for the reasonable use and enjoyment of properties by landowners. - de.
 The provisions in this chapter give effect to the Chapter 3 Strategic Directions Objectives.